eylenburg/linoffice/README.md

 ## Quickinstall

+Note: if you want to customise the installation or Windows version, have a look at the [manual installation](#manual-install).

-To download and install LinOffice and all the necessary dependencies, run this in a terminal:
+To download and install LinOffice and all the necessary dependencies using default settings, run this in a terminal:

 ```
 curl -sSL https://github.com/eylenburg/linoffice/raw/refs/heads/main/quickstart.sh -o quickstart.sh && chmod +x quickstart.sh && ./quickstart.sh